Afraid of Singing...Out Loud? Here's 3 Ways to Try It (Risk Free!)

 - Go.
 Vocally.
 Nuts!
 (Just don’t hurt yourself. ;))

+This is not meant for you to judge yourself.
+Get curious about what you discover.
 The more acclimated you get to your voice (& less serious about what you “should” sound like!), the better singing will feel in your mind and body!

 2. PRACTICE VOCAL WARM UPS